Understanding Probate and Trusts in Ireland | Synnott Lawline

 3. Leaves a joint account

-If deceased dies leaving a joint account it might be necessary to extract a Grant of Probate as the money in the joint account may not automatically pass to the surviving account holder.
-It will depend on the reason the account was opened, who had control of the account, who paid into the account etc. Again it will be necessary to check with the institution in question as to whether or not they will require a Grant.
+If a deceased person dies leaving a joint account, it might be necessary to obtain a Grant of Probate, as the money in the joint account may not automatically pass to the surviving account holder.
+The outcome will depend on the reason the account was opened, who had control of the account, who paid into the account, etc. Again, it will be necessary to check with the institution concerned to see whether they will require a Grant.

 4. Owns property in joint names

-In most cases where the deceased owned property in joint names at the date of death the property will pass by survivorship to the surviving joint owner and in this situation a Grant of Probate will not be necessary.
-It is however important to bear in mind that not all joint ownerships are straightforward and there can be situations where a Grant will be required.
+In most cases where the deceased owned property in joint names at the date of death, the property will pass by survivorship to the surviving joint owner, and in this situation, a Grant of Probate will not be necessary.
+However, it is important to remember that not all joint ownerships are simple, and there may be situations where a Grant will be required.

 5. Owns assets in a foreign jurisdiction